OWER396/OwercondaGUI/README.md

 # OwercondaGUI
-A GUI tool made in Clickteam for easier decompiling with anaconda mode
+A GUI tool made in Clickteam for easier decompiling with anaconda mode This tool has the opportunity of decompiling (obviously), installing necessary components and useful settings!

 **If you're having problems, feel free to start an issue!**
 # How to use